gjw13/Database-Management-System/README.md

   4. Drop index

 ## Data Manipulation Language
 ### Operators
   1. SELECT
   * Parse components
+    * Assumption: If there is more than one table in the select statement, there will be aliases.
+    * Assumption: The WHERE clause is the last thing in a query if it exists.
   * Validate table selection
   * Project attributes for all identified tables
   * Execute query
   2. INSERT
+  * Assumption: only full tuples can be inserted into the relation.
   3. UPDATE
   4. DELETE